• Skip to primary navigation

 2. Saute Vegetables: In the same pot, melt 1 tablespoon of butter.
 Add onions, celery, and carrots.
 Season lightly with salt and pepper.
 Saute until vegetables are tender, about 5-7 minutes.
 Add in the garlic during the last 30-60 seconds.

 3. Simmer the Soup: Add the beef back to the pot.
-Stir in the chicken broth, 1/2 teaspoon Italian seasoning, 1 teaspoon salt, and the potatoes.
+Stir in the chicken broth, 1/2 teaspoon Italian seasoning, 1/2 teaspoon salt, and the potatoes.
 Bring ingredients to a boil.
 Reduce heat to a simmer and cover.
 Let soup simmer for 10-12 minutes, until potatoes are fork tender.

 4. Make White Sauce: In a medium saucepan, melt the remaining 3 tablespoons of butter over medium heat.
 Whisk in the flour and stir for 1-2 minutes, until bubbly.
 Turn up the heat to medium-high.
-Whisk in the milk,1 teaspoon salt, and 1/4 teaspoon pepper.
+Whisk in the milk, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Whisk frequently until this mixture is very warm and thickened slightly, about 3-5 minutes.

 5. Add White Sauce & Cheese to Soup: Stir the milk mixture into the soup.
 Remove the soup from the heat and slowly stir in the cheese, a little at a time, until fully incorporated.
 (Freezing instructions begin here.)
+Taste and season with more salt or pepper, as desired.

 Freeze For Later: Cook and cool completely.
 Freeze in a freezer bag or freezer container(s).